SlimeVR/SlimeVR-Docs-Site/upload_firmware_guide.md

 <img src="https://i.imgur.com/kGDGcAJ.gif" width="600" height="350" />
 <br/><br/>

-###  Once extracted, Open the file the prodject in Visual Studio Code by opening PIO home, selecting open prodject, then navigating to the folder that the SlimeVR firmware is in.
+###  Once extracted, Open the file the project in Visual Studio Code by opening PIO home, selecting open project, then navigate to the folder that the SlimeVR firmware is in.
 Example: `C:\Users\YOUR_USERNAME\Downloads\SlimeVR-Tracker-ESP-main\SlimeVR-Tracker-ESP-main`
 ### This is shown below.
 <img src="https://i.imgur.com/G0egnh6.gif" width="600" height="350" />
 <br/><br/>